hemanthmunireddy/portfolio/README.md

 ## Work Experience
 **Automation Intern @ Global Vacuum Products (_May 2024 - Aug 2024_)**
 - Assisted the automation team in developing PLC code for Vacuum Impregnation process.
-- Contributed in developing Human Machine Interfaces (HMI’s) using Factory Talk View Studio.
+- Collaborated with a senior engineer in developing and configuring a Human Machine Interfaces (HMI’s) using Factory Talk View Studio.
-- Gained better understanding of industrial control systems and communication protocol.
+- Gained better understanding of electrical schematics,IO lists and sensors, actuators.
-- Acquired knowledge on hydraulics, pneumatics, sensors and actuators used in the industrial automation projects.
+- Acquired inplant training on Industrial Robotics FANUC and ABB.

 **Engineering Intern @ Bharath Earth Movers Limited (_Feb 2023 - April 2023_)**
 - Conducted Virtual Robot Simulations of FANUC robots for spot welding applications using FANUC Roboguide software.